ARDesignPattern/ar-interaction-patterns/_patterns/sub/sub_3_2_Labelling.md

 - **Title labels**: Concise, contrasting text that appears only when viewing is unobstructed.

 ### Interactive Narrative
-1. **Audio cue**: A soft “ping” when entering the 1.2–1.5 m proximity trigger for a component.
+- **Narration Design**: Add labels to the main components of the exhibition; ensure that labels are consistent across different categories and, if necessary, classify labels based on the exhibited content.
-2. **Visual cue**: The detailed overlay panel fades in around the label upon approach, then fades out on exit.
+- **Audio cue**: A soft “ding” when entering the 1.2–1.5 m proximity trigger for a component.
+Same when the distance from the component exceeds 2–3 metres.
-3. **Narration launch**: Optional brief voiceover plays as the panel appears, with synchronized caption text.
+- **Visual cue**: The detailed overlay panel fades in around the label upon approach, then fades out on exit.

 ### Experience Principles
 - **Precision alignment**: Ensure labels and lines accurately track components without jitter.